 You might be pretty familiar with the filmmaking process, but there’s a chance you still might be asking yourself, “What is a shooting schedule?”
 That’s okay.
 Unless you’re on the production side of things, you may have never encountered this term.
-Today, Brent from Sharegrid is going to answer “what is a shooting schedule” and go through some helpful tips for when you have to make your own.
+Today, we are going to answer that question and go through some shooting schedule examples and helpful tips for when you have to make your own.
 Let’s check it out!

 Definition